Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

 Six months into the job, Olivas-Bejarano is already in the running for a promotion.

-As he forges a new life for himself in León, Olivas-Bejarano says that, along with his young, educated immigrant peers, he's got a lot to offer Mexico.
+As he forges a new life for himself in León, Olivas-Bejarano says that, along with his young, educated immigrant peers, he has got a lot to offer Mexico.

-"I mean, you can teach kids here in Mexico English just like you can teach kids in the states Spanish, but you can't teach American culture, you can't teach Hispanic culture.
+"I mean, you can teach kids here in Mexico English just like you can teach kids in the States Spanish, but you can't teach American culture, you can't teach Hispanic culture.

 "And that's what I bring, is a different viewpoint," he says.
 "Fresh ideas and ... a drive."